ColinMVan/To-Do-ListApp-Pro/README.md

 This is a To-Do List app that allows the user to add and complete custom tasks.
-The user can add up to 7 tasks at a time, and can also view the creators of the project through the About page.
+The user can add more than 20 tasks at a time.
 Below is a screenshot of the app.

+Colin: Added the sign in options, and log out option.
+Chryzor: Added the firestore database.